Tips for Driving in San Francisco

 The Golden Gate Bridge is iconic, and it connects the north end of San Francisco to the south end of Marin County and the gateway of Northern California.
 From the city, you can access the Golden Gate Bridge from the Presidio, the Richmond, or the Marina.

 Look for signs saying 101 North.
 From the north, it's easy to get onto the Golden Gate Bridge if you're on 101 already.
-Just head south and be prepared to pay the toll at the southern end of the bridge, which is about: $6.
-There is no toll for northbound drivers.
+Just head south and be prepared for the toll at the southern end of the bridge, which can range from $8 to $10 for standard vehicles.

 California Highway 1

-Highway 1 is a scenic and winding road that stretches nearly the entire length of the Golden State.
-Most of highway 1 is on the coast, which offers drivers the opportunity to catch breathtaking views of the Pacific Ocean from San Diego to Mendocino County.
+Highway 1 is a scenic and winding road that stretches to nearly the entire length of the Golden State.
+Most of Highway 1 is on the coast, which offers drivers the opportunity to catch breathtaking views of the Pacific Ocean from San Diego to Mendocino County.

 In San Francisco, Highway 1 turns into 19th Avenue in the southern half.
 After winding through Golden Gate Park, it switches to Park Presidio Boulevard and leads to the Golden Gate Bridge.
 There's no toll.